gravitee-io/gravitee-platform-docs/docs/ee/installation.md

     To perform a new EE installation:

     1. Download the full bundles of the desired products (APIM, AM, AE) from [the Gravitee platform downloads page](https://www.gravitee.io/downloads).
-    2. Install the relevant product bundles by following the [APIM](https://docs.gravitee.io/apim/3.x/apim_installguide.html) and [AM](https://docs.gravitee.io/am/current/am_installguide_introduction.html) installation guides respectively.
+    2. Install the relevant product bundles by following the respective installation guides.
     3. Download/install the [desired EE modules](/ee/ee_overview.html#ee_components).
     3.1.
-To install AE, consult the Alert Engine section on the [Gravitee downloads web page](https://www.gravitee.io/downloads) and/or follow [AE](https://docs.gravitee.io/ae/installguide_introduction.html) installation guide.
+To install AE, consult the Alert Engine section on the [Gravitee downloads web page](https://www.gravitee.io/downloads) and/or follow the installation guide.
     3.2.
 EE plugins are installed from their respective repositories in GitHub.
 Gravitee's EE plugin repositories are private and their names are prefixed as `gravitee-io/gravitee-policy-<plugin-name>`.
-For example, the [Data Logging Masking Policy](https://docs.gravitee.io/apim/3.x/apim_policies_data_logging_masking.html) repository is at [https://github.com/gravitee-io/gravitee-policy-data-logging-masking](https://github.com/gravitee-io/gravitee-policy-data-logging-masking).
+For example, the Data Logging Masking Policy repository is at [https://github.com/gravitee-io/gravitee-policy-data-logging-masking](https://github.com/gravitee-io/gravitee-policy-data-logging-masking).
 To request access to private EE plugin repositories, email [contact@graviteesource.com](contact@graviteesource.com) in case you have not been granted such access already as part of your EE license request process.
     4. [Request](/ee/ee_licensing.html#ask-license) an EE license.
     5. [Apply the EE license](/ee/ee_licensing.html#apply_the_license) to the relevant existing product instances.
     6. Restart.